anardelli/cPOS/README.md

 This is an implementation of ISO 8583, in regular ANSI C89.

-This library provides an (insert link here) API, and guarantees that:
+This library provides an [ISO 8583](https://en.wikipedia.org/wiki/ISO_8583) message creation system, compatible with C/C++ and guarantees the following:

 * all functions expressed in jPOS that are implemented in this library have the same function declaration as jPOS does (String -> char *)
 * all output messages adhere to the ISO 8583 standard